Ezward/Getdata034Project/CodeBook.md

 ## Merging and Subsetting Test and Train data
 1. The test and train datasets (feature measurements) are merged, then the columns containing the measurement means and standard deviations (having "-mean()" and "-std()" in the column names respectively) are maintained and other columns are dropped.
   - NOTE: it is critical to make all merges in the same order so data correspondence of rows in the added columns is maintained.
-The included scrips concatenates the train data to the end of the test data.
+The included script concatenates the train data to the end of the test data.
 2. Then the test and train subject data (a vector indicating which subject the feature data corresponds to) are merged and then added to the subset feature data as the 'subject' column.
 3. Likewise, the test and train activity data (a vector indicating what physical activity was ocurring while the feature measurements were made) is merged.
 The numeric data in the activity vector is replaced with human readable character data so it is easier to understand the activity column.
 This character vector is then added to the subset feature data as the 'activity' column.
 4. This subset data table is then saved as "FeatureActivitySubject.dt"